alexaburchak/HMMProfiler/README.md

 # HMMProfiler: A Duo of Pipelines for Identifying Functional Regions and Matching Sequences from NGS Data

 ## Overview
 This repository contains two main pipelines for processing next-generation sequencing (FASTQ) data to identify and quantify functional regions of interest.
 The first pipeline (counts_pipeline.js) processes raw sequencing data, translates nucleotide sequences, and counts unique sequence combinations.
 The second pipeline (matches_pipeline.js) takes the output from the first pipeline and matches query sequences against identified functional regions to find the closest matches.
 These pipelines provide an end-to-end solution for processing NGS data, identifying functional regions, and matching them against query sequences.
+While tailored for antibody repertoire analysis, the core logic is adaptable to other structured sequence domains provided appropriate profile HMMs.

+This repository includes the current Node.js-based implementation of the pipelines.
+A legacy version written in Bash/R is included in `bash_pipeline/` for reference only.

 ## Getting Started
 1. **Clone the Repository:**